kferrio/PingDrive/README.md

 0. `npm install googleapis@27`
 0. `npm install net-ping`
 0. `node index.js`
+0. _On first run, you will be prompted to create an OAuth2 token for Google Drive, which will be stored in the working directory._

 ## A Few Important Notes
 1. First and foremost, this comes with __ABSOLUTELY NO WARRANTY OF ANY KIND__.
 This code could expose your Google account to the world, along with everything in it or linked to it.
 This code could cause you to incur data charges.
 This code could fill up your Google Drive or cause your computer to burst into flames.
 This code could even steal your dog.
 It's that bad.
 Be smart.